San7o/elixir-simple-bockchain/README.md

 }
 ```

-And you can register the transaction in the network
+And you can register the transaction in the transactions pool
 ```elixir
 iex> wallet = BlockChain.Transactions.add_transaction(wallet, transaction)
 ```

-Check all the transactions ready to be mined
+Check all the transactions ready to be mined from the pool
 ```elixir
 iex> BlockChain.Transactions.get_transactions()
 ```